yaya2devops/cloudblog/cl4ep2z6802gozunvdd0ugc5s.md

 ## Final Note

-As large corporations already have their own DevOps cycle in place.<br> Harness is an excellent option to consider for businesses just getting started in the DevOps space and and aiming to increase their agility. <br>
+As large corporations already have their own DevOps cycle in place.<br> Harness is an excellent option to consider for businesses just getting started in the DevOps space and aiming to increase their agility. <br>
 Are you aware that Harness is a viable option for you?